sqlfluff/sqlfluff-github-actions/menu_of_workflows/surfline/README.md

       # SPECIFY database connection credentials as env vars below.
       # Env var values to be fetched from as GitHub Secrets.
-      # HIGHLY recommended you use a unique set of connection credentials for this worklfow alone.
+      # HIGHLY recommended you use a unique set of connection credentials for this workflow alone.

       # IF USING REDSHIFT, workflow will use these in dummy profiles.yml (else, ignored)
       PROFILES_YML_HOST: ${{ secrets.PROFILES_YML_HOST }}